Contents

 try analyzer.cancelAndFinishNow()

-Create an AnalyzerInput object for each audio buffer and add the object to an input sequence you create.
-Supply that input sequence to analyzeSequence(_:), start(inputSequence:), or a similar parameter of the analyzer’s initializer.
+2. Supply the input sequence to analyzeSequence(_:), start(inputSequence:), or a similar parameter of the analyzer’s initializer.

 Analyze autonomously